seqan/seqan3/doc/tutorial/sam_file/index.md

   * For the resulting alignments, print which read was mapped against with reference id and the number of seqan3::gap's in each sequence (aligned reference and read sequence).

+\cond DEV
+\todo This isn't used, right?
+Maybe a left over? seqan3::sam_record::reference_id?!
+Maybe we should make the example
+      better to understand that comment.

 \note reference ids (field::ref_id) are given as an index of type `std::optional<int32_t>`
       that denote the position of the reference id in the `ref_ids` vector passed to the alignment file.
+\endcond

 Your program should print the following: